 The Wizards, under Head Coach Peter Vermes, have won two straight, outscoring their opponents 6-1.
 They are 3-1-1 in their last five.

 One player to watch for is number nine Teal Bunbury.
 The rookie out of the University of Akron is a dangerous player possessing speed, skill, and confidence.
 He won the MAC Hermann Trophy last year as the best player in college soccer.
 Still, he was picked number four overall, while the Union’s Danny Mwanga was the overall top pick.

 We mentioned in an earlier column that Mwanga could one day end up on the USA National Team, and the same could be said for Bunbury.
 Like Mwanga, Bunbury will have a choice, as his father is a former Canadian international.
 Canada really wants to get Bunbury in their uniform, but so far Bunbury has avoided that call and has stayed neutral when the question of USA or Canada comes up.
 He may have to make a decision sooner, rather than later.

 As for the Union, can they take some confidence into Saturday’s game after their last two good results?
 The comeback win vs New England was a character building victory, followed up by Wednesday’s win vs Chivas of Guadalajara.
-The best thing about the win vs Chivas was that it was without Sebastien Le Toux and Alejandro Moreno, who were resting minor bumps and bruises.
+One of the best things about the win vs Chivas was that it was without Sebastien Le Toux and Alejandro Moreno, who were resting minor bumps and bruises.
 Philadelphia hopes that both are ready to go Saturday.

 What kind of role will Roger Torres, Justin Mapp, and Jack McInerney play in this one, following their performance in the last two games?